CRC-1678/rnasplice-custom-quarto-report/README.md

 ## TODO

+-   [ ] add more gc to optimize memory usage
 -   [ ] fix errors when knitting with empty gtf
 -   [ ] add overlap between tools for significant AS *events*
 -   [ ] clean up chunk labels